ltrgoddard/thesis/temp.markdown

 Reeve, N.H. and Richard Kerridge, *Nearly Too Much: The Poetry of J.H.
 Prynne* (Liverpool: Liverpool University Press, 1995)

+Reiman, Donald H., *Percy Bysshe Shelley* (New York: Twayne Publishers, 1969)

+Reiter, Seymour, *A Study of Shelley’s Poetry* (Albuquerque, NM:
+University of New Mexico Press, 1967)

 Reuck, A.V.S. de and Julie Knight, eds, *Touch, Heat and Pain* (London:
 J. & A. Churchill, 1966)